mariosggg/BitcoinDashboard/README.md

-# Dashboard visualising by Day, Week and Hour the bitcoin data.
+<h3> Dashboard visualising by Day, Week and Hour the bitcoin data </h3>